 Produced by Surf Coast Shire Council in response to the Covid-19 Pandemic of 2020, PORTAL charts the creativity that exists within the Surf Coast Shire at this unique time, as well as offering a space for demonstrating the agility with which artists of all disciplines adapt to and lead change – and what this means for their communities.

-Click on the tiles below to see what’s on for July and August.
+Click on the tiles below to see past and upcoming events for PORTAL.

-Live or live events and happenings such as our Sunday Morning Sessions, In-the-world events like our #DrivewayCreations and #Friday Night In The Freeza featuring 9 young Surf Coast songwriters who’ve been working with local musician Rach Brennan.
+Live – click here for upcoming live events and happenings that have included our Sunday Morning Sessions, in-the-world events like our #DrivewayCreations and #Friday Night In The Freeza.

 ARTIST’S CALL OUT